 When is a lag phase not necessary?

 When active cells are transferred back to the same medium.

-- Exponential or log phase – a consequence of each cell dividing to form two cells.
+A consequence of each cell dividing to form two cells.
 Usually the phase with the greatest rate of increase in the population size.
-The rate is influenced by the environmental conditions such as temperature, aeration, and composition of medium.
+The rate is influenced by the environmental conditions such as temperature, aeration, and composition of the medium.

-- Stationary phase – realize that a bacterium – a single cell – with a generation time of 20 minutes would produce a population with the weight of 4000 times the earth after 48 hours.
-Wow A bacterium weighs about 10-12 gram.
+It realizes that a bacterium – a single cell – with a generation time of 20 minutes would produce a population with the weight of 4000 times the earth after 48 hours.
+Wow, A bacterium weighs about 10-12 gram.

 What happens to stop this?